 table with demographic information and a neighborhoods

-table, write a query that returns all neighborhoods that have 0 users.
+table, write a query that returns all neighborhoods with 0 users.

 Given two strings, write a function to return True